visgl/deck.gl/API-GUIDELINES.md

 Update triggers should be named the same as the accessor property for the vertex attribute.

-In v4, for backwards compatibility, the name of the WebGL attribute (e.g. `instanceColors` is also supported in addition to `getColor`).

 The attribute manager now accepts an `accessor` field that can be a string or an array of strings - these will be automatically be used as update triggers